 - Headteachers (and Governing Bodies where appropriate) are aware of and are capable of meeting their responsibilities for monitoring support and assessment.
-This includes checking that an ECT receives an ECF-based Induction training programme, designated Induction Tutor and Mentor, and a reduced timetable; and - the monitoring, support, assessment and guidance procedures in place are fair and appropriate.
+This includes checking that an ECT receives an Early Career Training programme (ECTP), designated Induction Tutor and Mentor, and a reduced timetable; and - the monitoring, support, assessment and guidance procedures in place are fair and appropriate.